Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 How can sellers reduce appraisal risk?

-Sellers can reduce appraisal risk by using a thoughtful pricing strategy, reviewing comparable sales, understanding active competition, preparing the home well, and evaluating buyer financing before accepting an offer.
+Sellers can reduce appraisal risk by using a thoughtful pricing strategy, reviewing relevant comparable sales, understanding active competition, preparing the home well, and evaluating buyer financing before accepting an offer.

 Should sellers verify the buyer’s lender?

 Yes.
-Seller representation should include reviewing the lender, pre-approval strength, loan type, down payment, and any potential financing concerns before accepting an offer.
+Seller representation should include reviewing the lender, pre-approval strength, loan type, down payment, and potential financing concerns before accepting an offer.

 Can professional marketing help with financing or appraisal?